 Katello does not currently support installation on existing Foreman deployments.
-DO NOT attempt to install Katello on an existing Foreman deployment, unless you are a Foreman developer and willing to debug the broken configuration that will result from attempting an install on existing system.
+DO NOT attempt to install Katello on an existing Foreman deployment, unless you are a Foreman developer and willing to debug the broken configuration that will

 Hardware Requirements

 Katello may be installed onto a baremetal host or on a virtual guest.
 The minimum requirements are: